Lesik/libmainswerk/README.md

 # libmainswerk
-Python librariy to fetch data from Frankfurt's student services "MainSWerk"
+Python library to fetch data from Frankfurt's student services "MainSWerk"

 ## Mensa
 This class fetches the food available at MainSWerk's cantines.
 Creating an